ekros/sereno/README.md

 # sereno
-Sereno is a lightweight infrastructure monitoring system
+Sereno is a lightweight infrastructure monitoring system (powered by Go language)